tigerros/reco/librarian/README.md

 [lichess-org/chess-openings](https://github.com/lichess-org/chess-openings).

 Run in the root `reco` directory, with `cargo run -p librarian`.
-Before running, commit any changes in `src/book`, as that directory will be deleted and replaced.
+The `src/book_gen` directory will be deleted and replaced.
 Only commit changes if `librarian` prints `success` and `reco` compiles.
 Additionally, `librarian` requires a `GITHUB_TOKEN` environment variable, which is used to download the artifacts from workflow runs in [lichess-org/chess-openings](https://github.com/lichess-org/chess-openings).